chgeo/bookshop-java/README.md

 The following sections describe how to setup, build and run the project.

 ## Prerequisites
-Make sure you have setup a development environment [as described here](https://github.wdf.sap.corp/pages/cap/java/overview#javalocaldev).
+Make sure you have setup a development environment (that is install the CDS Compiler, Java and Apache Maven) [as described here](https://github.wdf.sap.corp/pages/cap/java/getting-started#local).

 ## Importing the Project in Eclipse
 1. Clone the project: